How Caffeine Timing Affects Your Overnight Recovery

 Disrupted sleep patterns caused by poor timing affect insulin sensitivity.
 A single night of poor recovery can reduce insulin sensitivity by up to 30%, making your body less efficient at processing carbohydrates the next day, leading to energy crashes and sugar cravings.

-Strategic Protocols for Hormonal Equilibrium
+Hormonal Equilibrium

 To master your recovery, you must treat caffeine as a tool with a specific "half-life" rather than a casual beverage.
 The gold standard for high-performers is the "Quarter-Life Rule."
 If the half-life of caffeine is roughly 5–6 hours, it takes 10–12 hours for it to be 75% cleared from your system.